ShreeVakthi18/EvoSec-Evolution-Aware-Adaptive-Cyber-Defense/validation/TEST_RESULTS.md

 1. Launch the Banking Control Panel.
 2. Launch the Security Operations Dashboard.
 3. Perform a controlled sequence of requests to privileged administrative endpoints.
-4. Observe the user's cumulative risk score and security classification.
+4. Observe the cumulative risk score and user classification.

 ---